Bad Boy (1949 film): Plot

 The truth is that Danny tried to help her by sneaking medicine to her to help cure her illness.
-Unfortunately, the pills Danny got were sleeping pills, which killed his mother.
-Lila accused her stepbrother of murder, and he beat Arnold and ran away.
+Unfortunately, the pills Danny got were sleeping pills, and his mother dies in her sleep.
+Lila accuses her stepbrother of murder; he then beat Arnold and ran away.

-As Marshal begins to fathom the causes of Danny's behavior, Danny again escapes the ranch, this time burglarizing a store for clothes and a gun.
+As Marshal begins to fathom the causes of Danny's behavior, Danny again escapes the ranch, this time stealing from a store for clothes and a gun.
 He is caught red-handed and shot at by the sheriff as he escapes on a horse.
 A bullet wounds the horse, which later bleeds to death.

 The sheriff comes to the ranch the next day, asking for the guilty boy.
 Danny escapes by stealing a car and is chased by the police.
 He ultimately crashes the car into a tree and runs into the woods, injured and shocked.

 Meanwhile, Mrs. Brown has received a message that Danny's stepfather and stepsister have been killed in an explosion.
 Marshal investigates the death of Danny's mother and finds out she actually died from natural causes and not from the sleeping pills that Danny gave her.

 Marshal goes after Danny into the woods and finds him.
 After telling him what he found out about the death of his mother, Danny gives himself up to the police and is taken to a hospital.
 There he is visited by a former accomplice, Joe, the one who helped rob the dice game in the hotel.
 Joe gets past the police guards, and tries to stop Danny from telling on him.

 Joe tries to help Danny escape and knocks out the policeman guarding the room, when Mrs. Brown enters.
 She tells Danny that she and her husband want to help him, but Joe points a gun at her.
 Danny overpowers Joe, and Marshal and Chief come to the rescue.

 Back in court, Marshall stands up for Danny, and he is only sentenced to another six months at the ranch.
 This time Danny's attitude is changed and he comes out of there a better man, who goes on to study engineering at Texas A & M to lead a normal, good life.